aliakarma/secure-agent-runtime/thesis_draft.md

 | Video | 2 | 1 | 3 | 100% |
 | **Total** | **10** | **8** | **18** | **100%** |

-Combined with the 136 unit tests (covering classifier accuracy, hook isolation, trust scoring, multimodal extraction, and policy enforcement), the full test suite comprises **154 tests with 100% pass rate**.
-This end-to-end validation confirms that: (1) benign prompts in all four modalities pass through cleanly with trust ≥ 0.75, (2) prompt injections embedded in every modality are correctly intercepted with security_blocked = true and trust ≤ 0.50, and (3) the content-hash deduplication prevents trust cascade from multi-hook scanning of the same message.
+The offline unit suite (classifier behaviour, hook isolation, trust scoring, multimodal extraction, MCP process isolation, and policy enforcement) passes deterministically.
+The live-API multimodal stress tests exercise the real LLM and are therefore **non-deterministic**: a small number intermittently flag benign images (the live GPT-4o-mini/classifier occasionally mis-scores), so we report the suite as "offline-green with known live-LLM flakiness" rather than a 100% figure.
+The deterministic checks confirm that (1) benign prompts pass cleanly, (2) injections embedded in each modality are intercepted, and (3) content-hash deduplication prevents trust cascade from multi-hook scanning of the same message.

 ### 10.6 Regex-Only Baseline Comparison (Phase R5)